Plumas Lake Elementary School District

 title

-The Special Education Local Plan Area (SELPA) provides special education services in cooperation with the school districts.
+The Special Education Local Plan Area (SELPA), in cooperation with the school districts, supports the implementation and compliance of special education.
 The SELPA continues to ensure that eligible children, birth through age twenty-two, with disabilities have the opportunity to participate in programs and receive appropriate special education services.
 The SELPA also supports districts with various issues of compliance as detmerine by state and federal mandates.

 Evaluation for Special Education